aglassman/elixir-mix-task-asciidoc/README.md

 # Asciidoc Mix Task
-I've alwyas really liked using [Asciidoctor](https://asciidoctor.org/) to generate internal documentation.
+I've always really liked using [Asciidoctor](https://asciidoctor.org/) to generate internal documentation.
 While ex_doc is really great, I like the portability and available plugins for Asciidoctor.
 This is definitely not meant to replase ex_doc as it has it's place, and I think asciidoc has it's own purposes.